 All students are required to complete an internship at an appropriate art institution.
 Internships may be pursued during the third semester of the program or during the summer prior to the third semester.
 They require a minimum commitment of 135 hours, which is the equivalent to one or two days per week for a full semester, or for summer internships, four to six weeks of full-time work.

 The Third Semester

-In their third semester — in addition to completing an internship — students may elect to pursue additional coursework, which may be customized to reflect their professional interests, or they may embark on a thesis project.
+In their third semester — in addition to completing an internship — students may embark on a thesis project (Option 1), or they may elect to pursue additional coursework (Option 2).
 Students who choose the thesis track will enroll in AM 655 Thesis Seminar and AM 701 Thesis Preparation.
 The Thesis Seminar will guide students through the research and writing process, while also providing background on research methodologies and academic standards.
 Totaling 12,000 to 15,000 words, the resulting project will represent an original contribution to the field.

 Time Requirement for Degree Completion

 Students are expected to complete all degree requirements by the end of the third semester of study.
 In the event of special extenuating circumstances, the Department Chair, in consultation with the Dean, may provide a student with an extension through the end of the second academic year of the program.